introduction_to_gwas

 - Lecture 12 GWAS Model Extensions: [Filippo]

-- Kahoot Quiz on what we learned about GWAS!
+- Final Quiz on what we learned about GWAS!
 [Filippo, Oscar, Christian]

 - Conclusions and Wrap-Up Discussion on GWAS [Filippo, Oscar, Christian]